 The Company has commenced a major investment in a new 110kV supply for Te Awamutu to improve both the reliability and security of supply for the area.
 These investment costs will be recovered via increased charges phased in over time.
-Transpower costs for the termination equipment commence on 1 April 2016 and were passed through to consumers from that date.
-The line was commissioned in July 2016 and charges for it will commence 1 April 2017.
+Transpower costs for the termination equipment commence on 1 April 2016 and will be passed through to consumers from that date.
+The line is due for commissioning in June 2016 and charges for it will commence 1 April 2017.
+The impact of these charges is expected to be an increase of about 10% on existing charges when fully phased in.